jbosstm/narayana/CONTRIBUTING.md

 1. The Pull Request title is properly formatted: `JBTM-XYZ Subject`
 2. The Pull Request *should* contain a link to the JIRA issue(s) at the start of the PR description (only minor changes to script/text files are exempt from this rule).
 If the engineer wishes to address multiple issues and they are closely related then they can be addressed in a single PR.
 The JIRA must contain sufficient information to enable the reader to understand what the issue is, so at a minimum the description field of the JIRA must be present and legible/clear.
 3. Engineers are not allowed to submit PRs which only contain formatting changes.
 The guidance on formatting code are covered in the [Coding Guidelines](#coding-guidelines) section below.
 4. New PRs are tested against multiple Jenkins CI axes.
-If you know that a change only affects particular axes then you can disable the ones that aren't required.
-When you first create a PR, the description field will contain a basic instructions about how to disable a CI test axis.
+If you know that a change only affects particular axes then you can disable the ones that aren't required, ask a team member for clarification if you're not sure (or look at how the `PROFILE` variable is used in the CI script `scripts/hudson/narayana.sh`.
+When you first create a PR, the PR description field contains basic instructions about how to disable a CI test axis.

 Also, make sure you have set up your Git authorship correctly: